Illustration by Cei Willis

 I spoke to Nick, who is currently facilitating the supply of another person’s drugs, to get his perspective on the situation.

 When I asked how the relationship came about, he said: “I live in a house with three other people who inject drugs, so as a household we get a lot of people asking us to score for them, inject their drugs, or just have a smoke.
 I declined the first time [the person I inject] asked, and one of the other people I live with did it for her as a one-off, but she came back the following day.”

 I asked what changed his mind.
 “If I’m honest, I didn’t have anything and couldn’t afford to turn down the drugs,” he replied.
 “At first, the continuous stream of heroin was enough to keep me doing it, but she started expecting me to give her a few [hits] throughout the day.”

 A related issue that also needs addressing is being addicted to the injecting itself.
 I’ve known people, for instance, who’ve given up heroin but continue to inject water into their veins.
-And when I asked Joy whether she’d ever considered smoking instead of injecting, she said: “I’ve never smoked it, and I don't think I could stop ‘digging’.
-It’s such a big part of my addiction that I wonder if I’m punishing myself through some unusual form of self harm, which I'm sure would be minimised if I could do it myself.”
+And when I asked Joy whether she’d ever considered smoking instead of injecting, she said, “I’ve never smoked it, and I don't think I could stop ‘digging.’
+It’s such a big part of my addiction that I wonder if I’m punishing myself through some unusual form of self harm, which I'm sure would be minimized if I could do it myself.”

-For me, the way forward is through specialist counselling, like cognitive behavioural therapy, and abstinence-based recovery.
-It’s not having the drugs – or having them and not knowing how to inject them – that’s at the root of this specific issue.
+For me, the way forward is through specialist counseling, like cognitive behavioral therapy, and abstinence-based recovery.
+It’s not having the drugs—or having them and not knowing how to inject them—that’s at the root of this specific issue.
 So learning to live without drugs should be the quickest route to recovery, instead of substituting one highly addictive drug for another, as is the case with methadone treatment.

 Unfortunately, that’s obviously a lot easier said than done.

-Below are a number of services that can help heroin addicts in the UK seek treatment:
+Below are a number of services that can help heroin addicts in the UK and the US seek treatment: